 Walking Through Rocks

 Caves across India are an unimaginative lot.
 Its like an entire country decided to be bad at having caves and made worse whatever little we did have.
-There are the religious one at Amarnath and Vaishno Devi with lines upon lines of people matched to the rhythm of cacophonous Bollywood rip-offs dedicated to the gods.
+There are the religious ones at Amarnath and Vaishno Devi with lines upon lines of people matched to the rhythm of cacophonous Bollywood rip-offs dedicated to the gods.
 There are the limestone caves in Andaman Islands accessible by boat and are a disappointment beyond compare.
-There are the prehistoric ones in Karnataka with the names of visitors since the Neanderthal times etches on their walls.
+There are the prehistoric ones in Karnataka with the names of visitors since the Neanderthal times etched on their walls.
 There are the multiple caves in the Western Ghats along the Bombay – Goa axis which frankly could fit any story you care to develop.